serg-kritsa/micro-front-ends-concept/additional-notes.md

 - wrap Switch component w/ Suspense component where fallback means layout to show on loading
 - check results in Network tab of browser F12 tools

+## apps communication
+pass callback from container & receive it in subapp